kailash-manasarovar/statement/docs/timeline/2023/april.md

 - Maria my piano teacher is anxious and distressed, all the time.
 It seems to be her natural state.
 - She gets obsessed over small things and talks incessantly about them.
 - She is always wearing a mask and plastic surgical gloves.
 - I guess most people think this is due to ongoing covid fears.
-I'm not so sure now.
+I'm not so sure.

 ![Maria Hontanilla](../../content/images/maria-h.png)

 - One of my classmates thought she was the cleaner.
 - Maria constantly complains about Paqui Fornet Pastor.
-She says she is a "bicho raro" and describes how Paqui is always terrorizing her in some way.
+She says she is a *bicho raro* and describes how Paqui is always terrorizing her in some way.
+I believe this is a set up, a lie.
 - I wonder if Paqui is being abused by her husband who seemed like a very unpleasant man [when he came into the boat club and glared at everyone](march.md#choir-rehearsal-at-the-boat-club).
 - Maria is extremely stressed about her assigned classes for the next school year from the Generalitat.
 - She keeps telling me how she is probably going to get a job at the superior conservatory in Valencia, and work just a few hours in the mornings.